Our sustainability risk framework

-Sometimes, business transactions that create economic value and are perfectly fine from a legal perspective may also have negative impacts on the environment or certain vulnerable groups.
+Sometimes, business transactions that create economic value and are in compliance with all legal and regulatory requirements may nevertheless have negative impacts on the environment or certain vulnerable groups.
 Furthermore, such transactions may damage our brand and/or reputation.

 Based on our long-standing commitment to enabling sustainable progress, we believe that it is important to recognise and address such dilemmas.
 Doing so requires a well-defined approach and the willingness to make decisions based on ethical principles.